On This Page

 Facilities Available at this Park

-Russet Lake: There is a small hut available at Russet Lake near Singing Pass that can accommodate 6 people.
-Camping fees are in effect year round, please pay online at the bottom of this page.
+Russet Lake: There is a small hut available as a cooking shelter and bear cache at Russet Lake near Singing Pass.
 There are no garbage facilities so pack out what you pack in!
 Store all food on the hangers provided.
-This hut is available year round.

 Diamond Head: Red Heather day-use shelter offers 2 picnic tables, counters with a wash sink, 2 propane burners, a wood stove (winter only), and pit toilet facilities.
 Elfin Lakes offers 2 outdoor picnic tables, a day-use shelter with 4 picnic tables, counters with 2 wash sinks, and pit toilet facilities.